-The Town has changed providers for FY 2016.
 The Town has contracted with Tufts Health Plan.
 In prior years the town contracted with MIIA (Massachusetts Interlocal Insurance Association) for its health insurance benefits for all active (20 hours or greater) and retired employees and spouses.
 The Town contributes 68% and the employee/retiree contributes 32% for health insurance benefits.
 If an employee/retiree elects coverage through the preferred provider organization (PPO) the town/employee split is 50/50.
-In FY 2013 the

-Insurance Advisory Committee (IAC) voted to accept the new insurance option, similar to the States GIC Tufts Navigator Plan.
-In FY 2016 the premiums will increase by 4.7% with Tufts vs. a 10.9% increase if the Town stayed with MIIA.
-Under the Tufts Health Plan an increase benefit to employees was the elimination of annual deductibles.
+In FY 2013 the Insurance Advisory Committee (IAC) voted to accept the new insurance option, similar to the States GIC Tufts Navigator Plan.
+In FY 2017 the premiums reflected in the budget is a 6.0% with Tufts.
 This account excludes Franklin Public Schools active employees, which is budgeted within their respective budget.
 Retirees over the age of 65 must enroll in the Tufts Medicare plan.
 Retired teachers are budgeted in the Retired Teacher Health Insurance line.
 The non-Teacher retirees were brought over to the Town's side of the ledger from the School budget in FY 15.